2021 Testing and Training Schedules

 The next orientation program will be held on Friday, January 28, 2022.
 The orientation program will be conducted virtually, via GoToMeeting.

 Oral Certification Exam

-The Spring 2021 Court Interpreter Oral Certification exam scheduled for Wednesday, July 14, 2021 has been postponed.
-Oral exams will likely be held in October 2021, and will be announced here.
+The Winter 2022 Court Interpreter Oral Certification exam will be held on Friday, February 04, 2022.
 Exams are held at the Iowa Judicial Branch Building, 1111 East Court Ave, Des Moines, Iowa.